Working analysis · May 2026

 5. The cost-growth ranking

 One way to understand the deficit is to ask which categories of district spending have grown faster than others.
-Over the six years from FY18 (the proper pre-Covid baseline) to FY24 (the most recent audited year), three categories stand out:
+Over the seven years from FY18 (the proper pre-Covid baseline) to FY25 (the most recent audited year), four categories stand out — and the FY25 audit adds two important nuances to the FY24 picture: an OPEB actuarial recovery that lowered required retiree-healthcare contributions sharply, and a one-time MPSERS rate step-down.

-Growth of three cost categories vs. salaries, FY18-FY24
+Growth of three cost categories vs. salaries, FY18-FY25

-Sources: MPSERS contributions and OPEB contributions from the FY24 ACFR Schedule of Pension Contributions and Schedule of OPEB Contributions (RSI sections).
-MESSA and outsourced-services figures from check register reconciliation (vendor totals).
-ACFR documentation.
+Sources: MPSERS and OPEB contributions from the FY25 ACFR Schedule of Pension Contributions (p.
+43) and Schedule of OPEB Contributions (p.
+45) — RSI section.
+MESSA and outsourced-services figures from check register reconciliation (vendor totals through FY25).
+Nov 11, 2025 — FY2024-25 ACFR.

-Active employee health insurance (MESSA) added $5.8M, growing at 7.3% per year compounded — pure healthcare inflation on a major cost line.2
+Active employee health insurance (MESSA) added $4.6M FY18→FY25, growing at about 5.1% per year compounded over seven years — and there is no near-term sign of decline; healthcare inflation continues.2

-Outsourced services (the combination of Edustaff contract staffing, DM Burr custodial, and First Group transportation) added $3.5M and grew slowest in absolute terms — but if you start the clock at the FY19 vendor-consolidation trough rather than FY18, outsourcing grew at 13.6% CAGR through FY24.2 The choice of baseline matters; both views are honest.
+Outsourced services (the combination of Edustaff contract staffing, DM Burr custodial, and First Group transportation) added $4.2M FY18-FY25 and continued growing in FY25 — though if you start the clock at the FY19 vendor-consolidation trough rather than FY18, outsourcing grew at 12.1% CAGR through FY25.2 The choice of baseline matters; both views are honest.

 Sources for this section